0xmzn/OSC22-Linux-Workshop/session-2/README.md

 ![](../imgs/apropos.png)

 As you can see, all of these are commands that can rename something.
-Which one youc choose is up to you.
+Which one you choose is up to you.
 You can use man pages to know more about these commands and select the suitable one for your case.

 * You can use ``whatis`` or ``man -f`` to quickly see what a command does

-**Example:** ``whatis mv``
+**Example**: ``whatis mv``

 ![](../imgs/whatis.png)